cep21/gotemplate/README.md

 ## License file

-A License file is mandatory for open source projects.
+A [License](./LICENSE.txt) file is mandatory for open source projects.
 Which you use is up to you.
 Most companies I've seen appreciate [Apache 2.0](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) for the patent clauses.
 Another reasonable choice is [MIT](https://tldrlegal.com/license/mit-license).

 ## README

-A Readme file is the first thing people see when they visit your code repository and should convince someone to want to use your code and be a launching pad to other tasks.
+A [readme](./README.md) file is the first thing people see when they visit your code repository and should convince someone to want to use your code and be a launching pad to other tasks.
 When your project is a huge hit, you can move this somewhere else, but for small projects a README should be enough for all information you need.

 ## Makefile

-A makefile is a concise way to communicate what common terms like "linting" or "testing" mean exactly.
+A [Makefile](./Makefile) is a concise way to communicate what common terms like "linting" or "testing" mean exactly.
 For example, testing isn't just "go test", it's "go test on all files with the -race detector".
 Similarly, linting isn't just "running go vet", it may be "running golangci-lint with some flags".
 Makefile targets should be common software terms like "build" or "test", that contain specific commands for what that term means.

 ## Continuous testing

-CircleCI allows you to run checks on requests and commits to make sure your code stays working.
+[CircleCI](./.circleci) allows you to run checks on requests and commits to make sure your code stays working.
 Another popular choice is [TravisCI](https://travis-ci.org).
 Travis is a fine choice: I just prefer CircleCI.
 I've talked about why on a previous post
 [The 13 Things That Make a Good Build System](https://www.signalfx.com/blog/the-13-things-that-make-a-good-build-system/).